GuilhermeBrejeiro/GuilhermeBrejeiro.github.io/projects/Superbowl.md

 What are the most extreme game outcomes?

 <li>How does the game affect television viewership?
-*How have viewership, TV ratings, and ad cost evolved over time?
+<li>How have viewership, TV ratings, and ad cost evolved over time?
-*Who are the most prolific musicians in terms of halftime show performances?
+<li>Who are the most prolific musicians in terms of halftime show performances?

 <p>Source: <a href="https://github.com/GuilhermeBrejeiro/SuperBowl"><i class="large github icon"></i>SuperBowl</a>